aleongit/psycopg_test/postgresql-python.md

 This PostgreSQL Python section covers the most common activities for interacting with PostgreSQL in Python application:

-**1.** <a href="https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-select/">Connecting</a> to the PostgreSQL database server – show you how to connect to the PostgreSQL database server from Python.
+**1.** <a href="https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-select/">Connecting to the PostgreSQL database server</a> – show you how to connect to the PostgreSQL database server from Python.

 ```
 .
 Install the psycopg2 module